cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 ```

 These `EventNames` should be attributed to human individuals on the cloud.gov team:

-- ConsoleLogin
+* ConsoleLogin

 All human-generated events should be mapped to named users, e.g. `firstname.lastname`, and NOT to `Administrator`.
 Discuss the event(s) with the indicated [cloud.gov operator(s)](https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit)

-All events in the following `EventNames` should be attributed to Terraform.
+All events in the following `EventNames` should be attributed to Terraform:

 - DeleteTrail
 - UpdateTrail
 - ModifyVpcAttribute